Music-App-Dev/Music_Player/README.md

 ## 🎮 Usage

 1. Launch the app on your device.
-2. Grant necessary permissions for accessing storage.
-3. Browse the music library.
+2. Sign in to your Spotify account and grant access to the application
+3. Either browse through your liked tracks, or albums/playlists.
 4. Tap on a track to start playback.
 5. Use media controls to play, pause, skip, or shuffle tracks.
+6. Click the + button to add the song to your liked tracks.
-6. Control playback from the notification bar.
+7. Control playback from the notification bar.
+8. Click the refresh button to refresh the tracks or albums/playlists to update in real-time.
+9. Use the search feature to search for songs, and add them to your liked songs or into your playlists/albums.

 ---